Electrical Engineering

 Combined BS/MS in Electrical Engineering

-Students must be admitted into the Combined BS/MS degree program prior to the close of registration of the term in which any course toward the MS degree will be applied.
-Typically this is the beginning of the student’s Senior year, but students may apply as early as the first semester of their Junior year.
-Admissions must be granted no later than the end of registration in the last semester of the Senior year.
-In order to apply for the combined program, a pro forma graduate school application is submitted, and as long as the undergraduate portion of the program is successfully completed and the student has a GPA above 3.0, the student is admitted to the non‐thesis Master of Science degree program in Electrical Engineering.
+Students must be admitted into the combined BS/MS degree program at least one term before their expected graduation date.
+For example: Apply to the spring 2025 entry term on your Combined Application if you are graduating in May of 2025.
+This application will be completed in the fall of 2024.
+Students may apply as early as the first semester of their junior year, upon completion of 60 hours of undergraduate course work.
+In order to apply for the combined program, a graduate school application must be submitted, and as long as the undergraduate portion of the program is successfully completed and the student has a GPA above 3.0, the student is admitted to the non‐thesis Master of Science degree program in Electrical Engineering.

 The Mines guidelines for Minor/ASI can be found in the Undergraduate Information section of the Mines Catalog.